 Do not fashion an extension cord to plug the generator into one of your electrical outlets.
 A neighbor had a friend do this for him, only problem was the guy hooked up the generator side of the cord to the 220 volt output of the generator.
 They plugged in this very un-smart idea into one of their 120 volt outlets and burned out all the TVs, microwave, etc in the house.

 We installed a manual switch similar to these.
-Here is a link to some DIY generator transfer panels one can purchase.
+Here is one of the better transfer switches you may want to purchase.

 The first thing one must do is figure out how many watts and/or amps your home will require when running on generator power.
 Read our post on how to pick a generator here.
 When calculating this, figure out what essentials you need: furnace, well pump, lights, fridge, freezer.
 Your power needs determine how large a generator you need, and what size transfer panel you'll need.
 Also pay attention to how many 220 volt and 110 volt items you have, because some transfer panels only have one 220 volt circuit breaker.

 A transfer switch swaps out line power for generator power on the circuit breaker level.
 When selecting what circuits to be connected to the transfer panel, you need to balance the generator load.
 There are two meters on the transfer panel, and you want the load on each side of the transfer panel to be relatively equal.
 An example is you should put the furnace on one side of the panel, and the fridge on the other side.
 The instructions that come with the panel will go into detail about this.